Your car contains an array of sensors, from a knock sensor, a throttle position sensor, or yaw rate sensors.

 In such a case, you should get it checked out by a mechanic even if the check engine light isn’t on.

-A faulty knock sensor may not let the engine accelerate properly while you drive on the highway, causing the car to lose fuel mileage (reduced fuel economy).
+A faulty knock sensor may not let the engine properly accelerate while driving on the highway, causing the car to lose fuel mileage (reduced fuel economy).

-The cars with the most power loss are high-compression and flex-fuel engines.
-That’s because the power loss slows the timing and keeps the transmission out of drive til the knock sensor is replaced.
+The cars with the most power loss are high-compression and flex fuel engines.
+That’s because, until you repair the knock sensor, the power loss slows the engine timing and keeps the transmission out of drive.

 Note: The slow timing lets you get to safety or get your car fixed but protects you from going very far.